Spin Topological Field Theory and Fermionic Matrix Product States: Fermionic MPS

-There are two ways one might define the composition of tensor products of operators\footnote{These correspond to the two symmetric monoidal structures on the category of $\ZZ_2$-graded vector spaces.}: and Since $X_1$ supercommutes with $T_1$ and $X_2$ with $T_2$, only the second notion \eqref{fermXT} of composition is consistent with \eqref{stacksupcom}.
-The composition rule is an algebra structure on $\End(U_1)\otimes\End(U_2)$ and pulls back by $T$ to an algebra structure on $A_1\otimes A_2$.
-Concretely, for $a_1,a_1^\prime\in A_1$ and $a_2,a_2^\prime\in A_2$, We denote the algebra of the stacked system by $A_1\otimes_\text{ferm}A_2$ and refer to it as the \emph{supertensor product}.
+There are two ways one might define the composition of tensor products of operators\footnote{These correspond to the two symmetric monoidal structures on the category of $\ZZ_2$-graded vector spaces.}: and

-We can now see more easily why $\Cl(1)$ corresponds to an invertible phase in the fermionic case, but not in the bosonic case.
-If we use the supertensor product of algebras, we can see that $\Cl(1)\otimes_\text{ferm} \Cl(1)\simeq Cl(2)$, which is isomorphic to the algebra of endomorphisms of a supervector space $\CC^{1\vert 1}$.
-Thus $\Cl(2)$ is Morita-equivalent to $\CC$, and so its TQFT is the same as for $A=\CC$, i.e trivial.
-This means that the fermionic phase corresponding to $\Cl(1)$ is its own inverse.
-On the other hand, in the bosonic case $\Cl(1)\otimes \Cl(1)$ is a commutative algebra isomorphic to a sum of two copies of $\Cl(1)$.
-Therefore the bosonic phase corresponding to $\Cl(1)$ is not invertible.
+Since $X_1$ supercommutes with $T_1$ and $X_2$ with $T_2$, only the second notion \eqref{fermXT} of composition is consistent with \eqref{stacksupcom}.
+The composition rule is an algebra structure on $\End(U_1)\otimes\End(U_2)$ and pulls back by $T$ to an algebra structure on $A_1\otimes A_2$ given by the rule (\ref{supertensor}).

 An important assumption in this argument is that isomorphic TQFTs correspond to equivalent gapped phases.
 Assuming this is true, we can easily see that the group of fermionic SRE phases is isomorphic to $\ZZ_2.$ Indeed, one can easily see that a phase which is invertible must correspond to an indecomposable algebra (i.e. the algebra which cannot be decomposed as a sum of algebras).
 Since all our algebras are semisimple, this means that invertible phases must correspond to simple algebras.
 It is well-known that there are exactly two Morita-equivalence classes of $\ZZ_2$-graded algebras: the trivial one and the class of $\Cl(1)$.
 The square of the nontrivial class is the trivial class.
 Hence the group of invertible fermionic phases is isomorphic to $\ZZ_2$.
 In the next section we will show explicitly that $\Cl(1)$ corresponds to the nontrivial Majorana chain.